 Self-learning makes independent individuals

-So, when a child learns independently and cracks a difficult problem it’s a reward in itself.
-Students retain knowledge more naturally when they learn on their own because then they relate to their work better and don’t feel restricted or imposed.
-The job of a teacher is only to evoke the student’s enthusiasm to learn and identify his or her needs.
-Primary and middle school teachers around the world agree that computer-based learning is a wonderful medium in terms of keeping the child active and raring to go at all times.
+Therefore, when a child learns independently and cracks a difficult problem, it is a reward in itself.
+Students retain knowledge better when they learn on their own, as then only they can relate to their work better and don’t feel restricted or imposed upon.
+In a self-learning environment, the job of a teacher is only to evoke a student’s enthusiasm to learn and identify his or her needs.

-Besides, in today’s fast world where the knowledge base of the world at large is shooting up literally every minute of the day, a student needs to be self-sufficient and reduce his dependence on the teacher.
+Besides, in today’s fast-paced world where the knowledge base of the world at large is shooting up literally every minute, a student needs to be self-sufficient and reduce his/her dependence on the teacher.